barryvdh/laravel-snappy/readme.md

 ### License

-This Snappy Wrapper for Laravel4 is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+This Snappy Wrapper for Laravel is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)